rem-verse/sprig/README.md

 From there you can run: `./installer-scripts/<os-type>/<install scripts>`, and
 read: `./installer-scripts/<os-type>/README.md` to get instructions on how to build things for your OS.

-## Why The Name Sprig? ##

-The name "sprig" was chosen after "sprigatito" the "Weed Cat Pokemon", because not only was the code name for the Wii-U "CAT" (cat-dev/cat-r/etc.), and the fact "Cat Bridge - Dev" is shortened to CBD (thus 'weed').
-Plus Sprig is just a fun word to say.